nokia/ncm-issuer/README.md

 Setting the **useProfileIDForRenew** field to “true” is necessary to include the defined profileID value in the */update* request during the renewal process.
 Otherwise, certificate update operations won’t include it.

 Setting the **reenrollmentOnRenew** field to “true” will force new enrollment of the certificate when renewal process is executed.
 In this case NCM Issuer uses the NCM */requests* REST API endpoint to get a renewed certificate.
-By default (when this field is not included or set to “false”) the */update* REST API endpoint is used to renew the certificate (it is the default recommended setting).
+By default (when this field is not included or set to “false”) the */update* NCM REST API endpoint is used to renew the certificate (it is the default recommended setting).

 The **noRoot** field is responsible for controlling the value of ca.crt secret.
 By default (when this field is not included or set to “false”) Root CA of the certificate is saved to the ca.crt.
 If noRoot field is set to “true” then issuer of the certificate is saved there.